kunalkumar01/instadoctor/README.md

 # Insta Doctor

-Insta Doctor is a simple Flask application that provides an AI powered medical chat assistant.
+Insta Doctor is a simple Flask application that provides an **AI-powered** medical chat assistant.

 ## Requirements